💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 You can also utilize the cache API and Cloudflare to cache accesses to specific Fauna keys and rows.

 Yeah.
 Great.
 And so what are some of the resources that we have with the integration?

 I know I saw Fauna even put up, I think it was a tutorial or something like that, but maybe you can tell us a little bit about those resources.

 Yeah, we have a tutorial up between the two.
 And so you can access that.

-We also have a case study we've published and the full Fauna API is available within a worker today.
+We also have a published.
+And the full Fauna API is available from within a worker today.

 So any of their getting started tips and things like that will also work.

 Just use the Fauna package, the Fauna driver, and you're good.
 Great.
 And speaking of that use case, Greg or Abhi, maybe you can tell us a little bit about the AI powered voice assistant case study that you wrote about in the blog.

 Yeah, I can give two liner.

 Greg, feel free to kind of give more detailed technical technicalities behind that, but they've built really cool application where it's kind of context-based search, where based on what you're searching, based on what you're seeing, the search happens based on your past input, not just the last kind of search that you did.